Introduction to research

 A thriving Graduate School with a base for postgraduate research candidates and particular expertise in the supervision of part-time candidates

 Research is an integral part of what we do at the University of Cumbria.
 Our staff individually, in groups and at centres, contribute to leading research at regional, national and international levels.
-We have actively participated in the national Research Assessment Exercises since 1992.
+We have actively participated in national exercises to assess the quality of UK research since 1992, including the Research Assessment Exercises (RAE).
+The results of the Research Excellence Framework (REF2014) were announced in December 2014 and these have shown that the quality of our research has improved considerably since the last assessment in 2008.

 Our mission and history mean that the university is a key player in a number of disciplines.
 Our portfolios in education, particularly teacher education and training, and health, involve leading-edge research exploring the links between theory and professional practice.